fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Set-AzureADUserLicense.md

 # Set-AzureADUserLicense

 ## SYNOPSIS
-Add and remove one or more licenses for a Microsoft online service to the list of assigned licenses for the user.
+Adds or removes licenses for a Microsoft online service to the list of assigned licenses for a user.

 ## SYNTAX